Bob McBride, the director of youth summer camp Camp Mac in Munford, Ala. since 1957, turned 82 today.

 He couldn’t go to the Iron Bowl last year.
 He was recovering from cancer.
 He’ll be at the game tomorrow, though.

-In 1948, Bama slaughtered Auburn, 55-0.
-It was the time first time the two teams had played each other in 40 years.
+In 1948, Bama brutalized Auburn, 55-0.
+It was the time first time the two teams had met in 40 years.
 In 1949, Auburn and Travelin’ Travis Tidwell got revenge, stunning the Tide, 14-13.
 It was a big deal.
-MacBride, a member of Pi Kappa Alpha and a sophomore in electrical engineering at Auburn at the time, was there to see it.
-After celebrating in Birmingham, he headed back to Auburn.
+MacBride, a Pi Kappa Alpha and a sophomore in electrical engineering at Auburn at the time, was there to see it.
+After celebrating in Birmingham, he got on the road back to Auburn.

 “We were back at the Pi Kappa Alpha fraternity house that night and we had some brothers that felt [Auburn’s win] was such tremendous news that everybody in the world ought to know about it,” McBride says.